-There is nothing more important to believers than having a sure relationship to God.
+There is nothing more important to believers than having a sure relationship with God.
 If only we could understand that God purposed our eternal salvation in eternity past.
 Saving us from sin and death and hell was part of God’s amazing plan for our lives.

-We don’t deserve His forgiveness or salvation, but it is His gift of grace to us.. and because we are in Christ we have been brought to complete fullness.
+We don’t deserve His forgiveness or salvation, but it is His gift of grace to us.. and because we are in Christ, we have been brought to complete fullness.
 There is nothing lacking in the Christian, because we are complete in Him.

-False teachings abounded then and they proliferate in increasing numbers today, and if we are not secure in our position in Christ we will be swayed by alternatives.
-Paul cautions us not to allow human tradition, philosophy or empty deceit to sway us: I say this in order that no one may delude you with plausible arguments.
+False teachings abounded and they proliferate in increasing numbers today.
+And if we are not secure in our position in Christ, we will be swayed by alternatives.
+Paul cautions us not to allow human tradition, philosophy, or empty deceit to sway us: "I say this in order that no one may delude you with plausible arguments".
 Colossians 2:4

-Paul warns us not to be deceived or deluded by the persuasive words of such teaching: see to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world – rather than on Christ.
+Paul warns us not to be deceived or deluded by the persuasive words of such teaching: "see to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world – rather than on Christ".
 Colossians 2:8

-He exhorts us not to be shamed into keeping any aspect of the Mosaic Law, for the Law was fulfilled in Christ: therefore, do not let anyone judge you in regard to food and drink or in the matter of a festival or a new moon or a Sabbath day.
+He exhorts us not to be shamed into keeping any aspect of the Mosaic Law, for the Law was fulfilled in Christ: "therefore, do not let anyone judge you in regard to food and drink or in the matter of a festival or a new moon or a Sabbath day".
 Colossians 2:16

 Paul doesn’t want any believer to be cheated of their rewards by ANY false teaching.
-Don’t let anyone condemn you by insisting on pious self-denial or the worship of angels, saying they have had visions about these things.
-Their sinful minds have made them proud.
+"Don’t let anyone condemn you by insisting on pious self-denial or the worship of angels, saying they have had visions about these things.
+Their sinful minds have made them proud".
 Colossians 2:18

-Paul knew that full, Christian completeness is: Christ in you the hope of glory.
-He wants us to know – everything that God desires us to be is in Christ.
+Paul knew that full, Christian completeness is: "Christ in you the hope of glory".
+He wants us to know that everything that God desires us to be is in Christ.
 Christian completeness has nothing to do with what I am or what I do.
 Christian completeness has everything to do with being complete in Christ.

 Never miss a post